DarioGermani/Music-opinion-dynamic/README.md

 The distance between the features of the agents is a number between zero and one: the more the agents are similar the more the similarity value is close to zero; the more they are different the more the similarity value is close to one.

-The general aspects of the model are as follows (figure 1):
+The general aspects of the model are as follows:
 1) the agents, which stand for our analysis units - the students - together with all their features;
 2) the social network, which plays the same relational structure of the school groups;
 3) the opinions on various genres of music, which are "spread" during the simulation through a random algorithm unlike the previous main features.